NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/standard_metric_estimation.rst

 For simplicity this guide is based on a synthetic dataset included in the library, where the monitored model predicts whether a customer will repay a loan to buy a car.
-You can read more about this synthetic dataset :ref:`here<dataset-synthetic-binary-car-loan>`.
+Check out :ref:`Car Loan Dataset<dataset-synthetic-binary-car-loan>` to learn more about this dataset.

 In order to monitor a model, NannyML needs to learn about it from a reference dataset.
 Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.